ouadie-lahdioui/generator-botkit/README.md

 ## License

-- Developed with love by[Ouadie LAHDIOUI](www.twitter.com/lahdiouiouadie)
+- This project is licensed under the terms of the MIT license and developed with love by [Ouadie LAHDIOUI](www.twitter.com/lahdiouiouadie)
-- This project is licensed under the terms of the MIT license
+- Feel free to make PRs, if there's anything you feel we could do better
-- Full license text is available in[LICENSE.md](LICENSE.md).
+- Full license text is available in [LICENSE.md](LICENSE.md).

 [npm-image]: https://badge.fury.io/js/generator-botkit.svg
 [npm-url]: https://npmjs.org/package/generator-botkit